3D XPoint: Reception

 Optane 900p sequential mixed read-write performance, compared to a wide range of well reputed consumer SSDs.
 The graph shows how traditional SSD's performance drops sharply to around 500–700 MB/s for all but nearly-pure read and write tasks, whereas the 3D XPoint device is unaffected and consistently produces around 2200–2400 MB/s throughput in the same test.
 Credit: Tom's Hardware.

 Despite the initial lukewarm reception when first released, 3D XPoint – particularly in the form of Intel's Optane range – has been highly acclaimed and widely recommended for tasks where its specific features are of value, with reviewers such as Storage Review concluding in August 2018 that for low-latency workloads, 3D XPoint was producing 500,000 4K sustained IOPS for both reads and writes, with 3–15 microsecond latencies, and that at present "there is currently nothing [else] that comes close", while Tom's Hardware described the Optane 900p in December 2017 as being like a "mythical creature" that must be seen to be believed, and which doubled the speed of the best previous consumer devices.

-ServeTheHome concluded in 2017 that in read, write and mixed tests, Optane SSDs were consistently around 2.5× as fast as the best Intel datacentre SSDs which had preceded them, the P3700 NVMe.
+ServeTheHome concluded in 2017 that in read, write, and mixed tests, Optane SSDs were consistently around 2.5× as fast as the best Intel data center SSDs that had preceded them, the P3700 NVMe.
 AnandTech noted that consumer Optane-based SSDs were similar in performance to the best non-3D-XPoint SSDs for large transfers, with both being "blown away" by the large transfer performance of enterprise Optane SSDs.

 Sale of Lehi fab, and discontinuation

 On March 16, 2021, Micron announced that it would cease development of 3D XPoint in order to develop products based on Compute Express Link (CXL), due to a lack of demand.
-The Lehi fab was never fully utilized, and was sold to Texas Instruments for USD 900 million.
+The Lehi fab was never fully utilized and was sold to Texas Instruments for US$900 million.

 Intel responded at the time that its ability to supply Intel Optane products would not be affected.
 However, Intel had already discontinued its consumer line of Optane products in January 2021.
 In July 2022, Intel announced the winding down of the Optane division, effectively discontinuing the development of 3D XPoint.

 Compatibility

 Intel makes Optane SSDs, Optane Memory, and combined ("Optane Memory with Solid-State Storage") devices.
-Micron only makes SSDs in the add-in card format such as the QuantX X100.
+Micron only makes SSDs in the add-in card format, such as the QuantX X100.